Skip to content

 “One Trouble With Developing Speed Reading Skills Is That by the Time You Realize a Book Is Boring You’ve Already Finished It.”

-—Franklin P. Joneshe
+― Franklin P. Joneshe

 First things first, how to compute your reading speed?
 Test your reading speed using the Speed Chrome Extension.
 The pace can be adjusted to find out what your current WPM is and get your starting point.
 If you prefer manual ways, you can just start measuring your reading time with this article.
 Take a stopwatch, start it exactly here (exactly back there), and just keep reading.
 When you reach the end of this article, I’ll tell you how many words you read.
 Then we divide that amount by the time shown on your stopwatch to get to your WPM.

 Before we get busy with how let’s talk about why.
-I started regularly reading books in third of fourth grade.
+I started regularly reading books in the third or fourth grade.
 I love reading.
 At some point along the way, I just understood that everything ever known to man has probably been written already.
-It’s just a matter of finding it, absorbing as much of it as fast as possible, and eventually, piece things together in ways that nobody did before.
+It’s just a matter of finding it, absorbing as much of it as fast as possible, and eventually, piecing things together in ways that nobody did before.
 Even creating new content is mostly just assembling existing pieces of information in a new, innovative way.
 The iPhone is one of those things.
 All the individual pieces of technology to develop it were built years before.
 It was just a matter of making sense of it and putting it together to create utility for the customer.

 When it comes to me, I look at reading the same way I looked at meat sauce pasta on the family dinner table when I was a kid: it’s about voraciously ingesting as much of it as fast as possible.
 Back then, I just needed to eat faster than my other 12 cousins—and they ate very fast too.
 Now, I just need to read as quickly as possible while maintaining a good comprehension and retention ratio.

 Let’s first dispel a couple of common misconceptions about reading.
-First, you can use services that summarize books and give you the 15 minutes condensed, diluted audio version of a 200 pages book.
+First, you can use services that summarize books and give you the 15-minute condensed, diluted audio version of a 200-page book.
 If you need to, you need to.
 In my experience, summaries are always subjective to what the summarizer thinks is essential.
 That might differ significantly from what you feel is important.
 Also, most books I’ve read had much more compelling side stories than main themes.
 I can’t tell you how many times I’ve gotten deeply inspired by little side comments on random pages, which made sense.
 It’s impossible to get that without reading the actual book.
 Also, people who write books – let’s call them authors because that’s their name – generally put some thought into their writing.
 In most cases, they’re writing about something they are either passionate about or researched extensively.
-People who write summarize are much less passionate about what they’re doing, by definition.
+People who write summaries are much less passionate about what they’re doing, by definition.

 Second, reading speed is not about raw brainpower.
 It’s attainable—easily.
 Reading speed is about eye movement efficiency, nothing more, nothing less.
 Think of it this way: have you ever listened to an audiobook?
 The answer is probably: “yes.”
 Then try to listen at double speed (2x) or even 3x or 4x.
 You’ll notice that you get used to it, and you can very well understand the information being conveyed.
-Therefore, the limiting factor in reading speed is not your brain’s raw processing power but much more your ability to control eye movement.
+Therefore, the limiting factor in reading speed is not your brain’s raw processing power but your ability to control eye movement.
 Think of it this way: you’re probably familiar with old mechanical hard disks being read by lenses.
 Reading speed is not about the transfer rate between the reading material (book) and the CPU (your brain).
 The bottleneck is the lens speed, or in this case: your eye speed.

 I read now at about 900 WPM regarding simple articles or books, which means I can read 30 pages in about 9 minutes.
 It’s about three times the average reading speed of 250 WPM.
 Don’t be impressed; you’ll get there in a couple of weeks, too.
 By the way, when it comes to reading uncommon scientific literature, that number drops down to 300-400.
 This is not because it takes more time to read, but it does take me a certain amount of time to process what I’m reading.
 Dramatically increasing reading speed is not that hard and can be learned in a couple of minutes.
 Here’s what to do.